-You can read another article I wrote about how much protein is needed to build muscle HERE (opens a new window on this website).
+You can read another article I wrote about how much protein is needed to build muscle HERE.
 In the article, I outline the specific research that suggests that 1-2 grams of protein per pound of body weight.

 Needless to say, most people will be able to consume the required amount of protein through a normal, healthy, clean diet with an emphasis on protein rich foods.